ghunteranderson/ghunteranderson-dot-com/content/posts/java/switch-expressions.md

 }
 ```

-There are drawbacks with this traditional switch statements.
+There are drawbacks with this traditional switch statement.

 1. The code is error-prone.
 It is easy to miss a break statement by mistake
 allowing execution to fall through to the next case block.
 Syntax that lends